JohnMops/Python/AWS/Projects/buffy/Readme.md

 9. Will check Route53 Zones
    - Will show Zone Type,ID
 10. Will perform a DIG test to the zone domain and show which zone is answering the request
+11. Check all IAM user's access keys and alerts if not used for more than 60 days